Hamer Hall Redevelopment

 Hamer Hall is Melbourne’s main concert hall.
 The heritage building is the home of the Melbourne Symphony Orchestra and the premier venue for visiting orchestras and other acoustic and amplified music.

-Hamer Hall is located on the land of the Bunurong Boon Wurrung and Wurundjeri Woi Wurrung peoples of the Eastern Kulin Nation.
+Hamer Hall is located on the land of the Wurundjeri Woi Wurrung peoples of the Eastern Kulin Nation.

-Hamer Hall is in the Southbank arts precinct, just across the Yarra River from the CBD.
+Hamer Hall sits within the Southbank arts precinct, just across the Yarra River from Melbourne’s CBD.

-It is a 1982 heritage-listed building by architect Sir Roy Grounds, who also designed the neighbouring National Gallery of Victoria and Arts Centre Melbourne theatres building.
-The interiors were created by Australian expat actor, production designer and artistic director John Truscott.
+Designed by architect Sir Roy Grounds and completed in 1982, it is a heritage-listed building and part of a broader cultural ensemble that includes the neighbouring National Gallery of Victoria and Arts Centre Melbourne theatres building.
+The original interiors were created by Australian expat actor, production designer, and artistic director John Truscott.

-We improved the 2564-seat auditorium’s acoustics, made the building more practical for audiences and performers, and calibrated it with its surroundings (especially Southgate, the thriving retail and hospitality precinct that had grown up around Hamer since it opened).
-All of this needed to be done with the utmost care to respect and preserve Hamer’s heritage elements.
+Our work enhanced the 2,564-seat auditorium’s acoustics, improved functionality for both audiences and performers, and better integrated the building with its evolving surroundings—particularly Southgate, the bustling retail and hospitality precinct that had developed around Hamer Hall since its opening.
+All of this was undertaken with great care to respect and preserve the building’s significant heritage elements.

 “The Victorian Arts Centre trustees watched over us with the focused concern of a parent with a child in surgery.”